-In the test environment, two devices are used to transfer data over a 100G Ethernet connection.
+In the test environment, two devices are used to transfer data over 10G Ethernet connection.
 The first device is an FPGA which is initialized in Client mode, and the second device can be a PC or another FPGA which is initialized in Server mode.
-When using two FPGAs, there are additional initialization options available, i.e., Client <-> Fixed-MAC or Fixed-MAC <-> Fixed-MAC.
 Two test applications (tcpdatatest and tcp_client_txrx_xg) are provided for transferring data between the PC and FPGA.

-In the FPGA system, the TOE100G-IP is connected to the 100G Ethernet MAC and PHY to implement all TCP/IP layers.
-The user interface of the TOE100G-IP is connected to UserReg within Avl2Reg, which includes a Register file for interfacing with the Register interface, PattGen for sending test data via Tx FIFO interface, and PattVer for verifying test data via Rx FIFO interface.
+In the FPGA system, the TOE10G-IP connects with 10G Ethernet MAC and 10G Ethernet PHY to implement all TCP/IP layers.
+The user interface of the TOE10G-IP is connected to UserReg within Avl2Reg, which includes a Register file for interfacing with the Register interface, PattGen for sending test data via Tx FIFO interface, and PattVer for verifying test data via Rx FIFO interface.
 The Register file of UserReg is controlled by CPU firmware through the Avalon-MM bus.